jonas-kgomo/dotnet-projects/graphql-dotnet/README.md

 > `GraphQL` is a query langauge for APIs and a runtime for your data.

 We will make an API that fetches div's properties and their children's divs.
-We will use movies as data

 <div id="picture">

 `code behind`